-The DEMOWARE project (Innovation demonstration for a competitive and innovative water reuse sector) was funded by the European Union FP7 Programme and brought together public authorities, regulators, water utilities, companies, research community and public to generate and share knowledge on innovative water reuse schemes.
+The DEMOWARE project (innovation demonstration for a competitive and innovative water reuse sector) was funded by the European Union FP7 programme and brought together public authorities, regulators, water utilities, companies, research community and the public to generate and share knowledge on innovative water reuse schemes.
 The project objectives included demonstrating the technical feasibility of innovative technologies for water reclamation and reuse, advanced monitoring and control options for the fate of water constituents in water recycling schemes, and promoting the marketability of water reuse schemes and awareness of water reuse practices among public administrations and the public.
-CWSI staff were involved in testing advanced monitoring techniques including flow cytometry to evaluate the effectiveness of disinfection technologies for water recycling scheme, assessing the challenges associated with governance in water reuse and potential responses strategies, and were instrumental in the establishment of Water Reuse Europe.
+Cranfield Water Science Institute (CWSI) staff were involved in testing advanced monitoring techniques including flow cytometry to evaluate the effectiveness of disinfection technologies for water recycling scheme, assessing the challenges associated with governance in water reuse and potential responses strategies, and were instrumental in the establishment of Water Reuse Europe.

 Shaping the future of urban water supplies at the Olympic Park

 Working with Thames Water, CWSI surveyed visitors to the Olympic Park during the London 2012 Games on their opinions about the use of recycled water from sewage effluent.
 A high level of support for such a scheme was observed.
 CWSI researchers surveyed 309 visitors exiting the park during both the Olympic and Paralympic Games.
 The results were then set in context with previous work undertaken by Thames Water.
 The results showed a strong level of receptivity to using dual supply systems that deliver recycled blackwater for non-potable uses.
 This project also provided glimpses of a shift in public dialogue surrounding water reuse in the UK and showed that Thames Water is well placed to encourage public discussion around the role of water reuse in the future of urban water supplies.